What Is Community Property?

 Gifts and inheritances are an exception.
-If someone specifically gives something to just one spouse, that property is his alone, and if a spouse inherits an asset, it's hers alone, regardless of whether they're married at the time.
+If someone specifically gives something to just one spouse, that property is theirs alone, and if a spouse inherits an asset, it's theirs alone, regardless of whether they are married at the time.

-Earnings, income, and wages are also considered community property.
-John would own half of Mary's earnings and income and vice versa.
+In community property states, John would own half of Mary's earnings, income, and wages and vice versa.

 Debts fall under the umbrella of community property, too.
-They're equally owed by both spouses regardless of which of them incurred them.
-If John runs up a $10,000 credit card bill in his own name then fails to make the payments, the lender can pursue Mary for the money even to the extent of garnishing her wages.
+They're equally owed by both spouses, regardless of which one incurred the debts.
+If John runs up a $10,000 credit card bill in his own name and fails to make the payments, the lender can pursue Mary for the money, even to the extent of garnishing her wages.

 Community Property and Divorce

 But divorce laws can vary somewhat among the community property states, so consult with an attorney who practices in your state if you want to know the state's rules.
-For example, a prenuptial agreement can override community property law in California—if spouses consent to another arrangement in writing and their agreement meets all the rules for a qualified prenup, their property and debts would be divided according to the agreement, not community property law.
+For example, a prenuptial agreement can override community property law in California.
+If both spouses consent to a non-community-property arrangement in writing and their agreement meets all the rules for a qualified prenup, their property and debts would be divided according to the agreement, not community property law.

-Other states, sometimes called "equitable distribution" states, divide marital property and debts in a way that seems equitable or fair to the judge or by agreement between spouses.
-The division might be 60/40 or even 70/30, whereas it's typically 50/50 in community property states absent an agreement providing for some other division.
+All other states, sometimes called equitable distribution states, divide marital property and debts in a way that seems equitable, or fair, to a judge or by an existing agreement between the spouses.

 Community Property and Death

-What happens to community property when one spouse dies?
-Again, it depends to some extent on the state.
+As with divorce, the distribution of assets following the death of one of the spouses in a community property state depends to some extent on the state.
 If the couple didn't make an estate plan, the intestacy laws of the state where they lived would govern who gets what.
-These laws tend to vary a great deal in community property states.
+These laws tend to vary a great deal among community property states.

 For example, a surviving spouse would inherit all the community property in Texas if the couple had children together.
-But if the spouse who died had children from a previous marriage, those children would receive their parent's 50 percent share of the community property.
-The surviving spouse would receive only her own 50 percent share.
+But if the spouse who died had children from a previous marriage, those children would receive their parent's 50% share of the community property.
+The surviving spouse would receive only their 50% share.